 This genre contained examples of:

-- Black Comedy: The story of the cyclops is about a cannibalistic monster getting stabbed in the eye with a tree trunk.
-The Cyclops manages to make it funny.
+- Black Comedy: Pretty much the entire point of this genre, from what we can tell.
+The story of the cyclops is about a cannibalistic monster getting stabbed in the eye with a tree trunk.
+The Cyclops contrives to make it funny.

 - Gonk: The satyr costumes.